 - A contractual agreement must exist between the foreign publisher and the translator of the work.

-The subsidy granted depends on a number of factors:
+The amount granted depends on a number of factors:

-The amount for which the subsidy is requested must be consistent with the fee to be paid to the translator.
+- The amount for which the subsidy is requested must be consistent with the fee to be paid to the translator as stated in the translation contract.
 In most cases the subsidy covers 70% of the amount for which a subsidy is requested, with the understanding that the remaining 30% will be paid to the translator by the publisher.
 In the case of books that we regard as Dutch classics, the subsidy covers 100% of the amount.
-If a publisher applies for a translation subsidy for a third book by the same author (irrespective of whether the work is a classic), the subsidy covers 50% of the amount.
+The Dutch Foundation for Literature can subsidize a maximum of 3 titles per genre by the same author/illustrator.

-The subsidy is based on the usual translation rate in the country concerned, with a limit of 10 euro cents per (Dutch) word.
-The limit of 10 euro cents per word relates to the subsidy granted by the Dutch Foundation for Literature, with the remaining sum above this amount to be paid by the publisher.
+- The subsidy is based on the usual translation rate (eurocents per Dutch word) in the country concerned, with a limit per country or region.
+This limit relates to the subsidy granted by the Dutch Foundation for Literature, with the remaining sum above this amount to be paid by the publisher.
 This limit should not be understood as a recommended rate; the publisher is, of course, encouraged to pay a higher amount.
 This applies to both prose and poetry.

 - In the case of poetry, the subsidy is based on a maximum fee of € 3,- per line (including titles, and with a € 50,- per poem minimum).

-For illustrated children’s literature and graphic novels of exceptional quality, and poetry an additional subsidy may be granted.
+- For illustrated children’s literature, graphic novels of exceptional quality, and poetry an additional production subsidy may be granted.
 The maximum for poetry is € 1,400 and for illustrated literature € 2,800.